johnhaup/react-native-lazy-scrollview/README.md

 To provide an easy way to trigger logic when a child (or nested child) of a `ScrollView` passes a threshold scroll value.
 This is useful when you have a screen with dynamic content that you don't want to unmount when it scrolls offscreen, but also would like to lazy load.
 Also provides ability to trigger additional logic when a percentage of your component is visible in the `ScrollView`.

+Example: Say you have some components lower in your scoll that make expensive api calls.
+Give them a skeleton loader, make your threshold `300`, and trigger your api call when the component is within `300` px of the bottom of the `ScrollView` by passing `yourApiCall` to the `LazyChild` that wraps your component.
+And then say you're like "yeah but I also want to know when 75% of this api-heavy component is viewable".
+Then set the `percentVisibleThreshold` on the LazyChild wrapping that sucker to `0.75`, then trigger and analytic call with `onVisibilityEnter`!
+This will fire every time the component leaves or enters.
+It has `onVisibilityExit`

 <img alt="demo" src="./__tests__/demo.gif" width=300 height=649/>

 #### ⚠️ Limitations